Trying to evade

 Cryptocurrency capital gains should be reported on

 .
-You are required to include the date you originally acquired and disposed of your cryptocurrency, as well as your original Form 8949 cost basis and gross proceeds from the disposal.
+You are required to include the date you acquired and disposed of your cryptocurrency, as well as your Form 8949 and proceeds from the disposal. cost basis

 Cryptocurrency income may be reported on Schedule 1 or Schedule C depending on the specifics of your situation.